- Blue-Light-Blocking Glasses

 - Blackout Blinds:

 Blackout blinds go over your windows and completely eliminate all light – they’re bloody brilliant.
 The ones I use are the “Gro Anywhere Blackout Blind” – I have 2 of them across my windows.
-Amazon have an even more affordable version here.
+Amazon have an even more affordable version here (affiliate link).
 They have suction caps so you can easily take them down if needed.

 - Eye Mask: